-The TFL 6 timber supply analysis will utilize Patchworks[TM] software, created by Spatial Planning Systems Inc. based in Deep River, Ontario (https://spatial.ca/).
+The TFL 6 timber supply analysis will utilize Patchworks[TM] software, created by Spatial Planning Systems Inc. based in Deep River, Ontario.
 Patchworks has been used in various Management Units across British Columbia and is an approved software for TSR by the Province of British Columbia.